Converting FDA historical records into searchable openFDA data

 One example is a collection of news releases and public health alerts dating to the agency’s founding in 1913.
-The information in these historical documents sheds light on the diverse responsibilities and activities of FDA, which has had an outsized impact on the lives of American citizens for more than a century.
+The information in these historical documents sheds light on the responsibilities and activities of FDA, which has had an outsized impact on the lives of American citizens for more than a century.
 When the agency’s historian wanted to make this collection easier for users to navigate, FDA approached ICF—which had partnered with the agency on other aspects of the openFDA project—to develop a solution.

 Challenge